mirza1272/YouTube-RAG-Assistant/README.md

 - **Gemini Embeddings:** Uses Gemini for embeddings.
 - **Fast Inference:** Powered by Groq's insanely fast inference engine running `Llama-3.3-70b-versatile`.
 - **Beautiful UI/UX:** A sleek, ChatGPT-like interface featuring Glassmorphism, a dark mode default, and fluid animations.
 - **Markdown Support:** Renders Markdown and code blocks with syntax highlighting directly in the chat.
+Automatically Support the LLM Markdown Styling into Attractive UI.
 - **Dynamic Fallbacks:** If English transcripts aren't available, the app intelligently prompts you to select from available languages.

 ## 🛠️ Tech Stack